 Furthermore, Wright noted that the early Christians did not perceive the experiences of Jesus’s resurrection as a mystical vision or apparition.

-The Gospel is How the Church Began
+The Gospel Started the Church

 - Nicholas Thomas Wright, The Resurrection of the Son of God: Christian Origins and the Question of God (Minneapolis: Fortress Press, 2003), Kindle edition, ch.
 5, “Resurrection in Paul.”